godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Items and Equipment/Equipment Catalog/Armory/Infiltrator/Syn-theather.md

 |      Traits       |           -                |
 > ###### *Description*
 > Made from lab-grown, vegan-friendly synthetic leather, a suit of this type of armor provides a small amount of protection, but does not hinder fine tasks and is not noisy.
-> - - -
-> ***Synthflesh***
-> The thickness of armors in this group act as a second skin, dispersing crushing forces across its surface area.
-You gain resistance to crushing damage.